9th Col Moschin Regiment: the spearhead

 (**) Barrier test

-Those who pass the physical pre-selection participate in the 101st Trainee Company, in the Selection internship, second stage of the selection process, which includes:
+Those who pass the physical pre-selection participate in the 101st Trainee Company, in the Selection internship, second phase of the selection process, which includes:

 - 5 time weighted gearsin combat uniform and a 20 kg rucksack without a weapon, on routes of varying difficulty, altitude and distance;

-- tests of braveryat the 'Lustrissimi' complex in Livorno, which involve overcoming war courses, aerial obstacles and rope bridges, in order to ascertain courage, coordination and speed.
+- tests of daringat the 'Lustrissimi' complex in Livorno, which involve overcoming war courses, aerial obstacles and rope bridges, in order to ascertain courage, coordination and speed.

 Common training phase (19 weeks)

-- Parachuting Course Rope Constraint (FV) (4 weeks) at the Parachute Training Centre (CAPAR) of the 'Folgore' Parachute Brigade, allows aspirants to obtain a military parachutist licence for those who do not already hold one;
+- Parachuting Course Rope Constraint (FV) (4 weeks) at the Paratrooper Training Center (CAPAR) of the “Folgore” Paratrooper Brigade, allows aspirants to obtain the military paratrooper license for those who do not already hold it;

-- Special Operations Basic Operator Course (OBOS) (15 weeks), under the aegis of the RAFOS in Livorno and Montorio Veronese.
-It focuses on enhancing physical performance and endurance and acquiring the basics for planning and conducting Special Operations.
-It includes theoretical-practical training on topography, learning orientation and land navigation techniques, technical-tactical procedures (PTT) of the FOS, specific technical training on transmissions, first aid procedures and tactical medicine with the attendance of a course based on BLS (Basic Life Support).
+- Special Operations Basic Operator Course (OBOS) (15 weeks), a common factor under the aegis of RAFOS in the Livorno and Montorio Veronese headquarters.
+It focuses on enhancing physical fitness and resistance and on acquiring the basic notions for planning and conducting Special Operations.
+It includes theoretical and practical training on topography, topographic marches, learning of orientation and land navigation techniques, technical tactical procedures (PTT) of the FOS, specific technical training on transmissions, first aid procedures and tactical medicine with the attendance of a course that follows the BLS (Basic Life Support).

 Specialised training phase

-After passing the Basic Special Operations Operator - OBOS course, the future incursors remain at RAFOS to begin the specialised training reserved for the operators of the 9th Col Moschin Regiment.
+After passing the Basic Special Operations Operator – OBOS course, future raiders remain at RAFOS to begin the specialized training reserved for the formation of operators of the 9th Regiment Col Moschin.
 This phase lasts 52 weeks.

 Combat Course for Special Forces (CCFS)

-Lasting 23 weeks, it is conducted, as in OBOS, by highly experienced instructors assigned to RAFOS in rotation from the Ninth's operational companies, is held entirely at RAFOS and is divided into several parts:
+Lasting 23 weeks, it is conducted, as in the OBOS, by highly experienced instructors assigned to the RAFOS on a rotational basis by the operating companies of the Ninth, it is held entirely at the RAFOS and is divided into various parts:

 - Survival, escape and evasion, resisting interrogationduration of 3 weeks.